devops-ansible/docker-base/README.md

 # Java Apps

+The images built by this repository rely on [Eclipse Adoptium Temurin OpenJDK](https://adoptium.net/), which is [the rebranded Adopt OpenJDK](https://blog.adoptopenjdk.net/2021/03/transition-to-eclipse-an-update/) since July 2021.

 ## Just another repository with Docker image definitions

 This repository is meant to host Java-Applications – separated by branches: